NobilityDeviant/ZenDownloader/README.md

 `sudo apt-get install fakeroot`

-If you want more information then just create an issue and i'll help you. :)

 That's it!
 If you have any issues, please create an issue in Github and i'll get right on it.